hogeschool/Software-Construction/Workshop - Operating systems and Bash/05_permissions.md

 - **5 (Others)**: `r-x` (4 + 1 = 5)

 ### Assignment
-Permissions (Numeric Mode): Write a script that sets the permissions of a file to rwxr-xr--
+Permissions (Numeric Mode): Write a command that sets the permissions of a file to rwxr-xr--
 > *Hint: Use `chmod 755`.*

 <br>